 Established in FY 2015, APRRP was announced as a targeted, three-to-five year initiative to help generate and rapidly deploy peacekeepers from six partner countries: Ethiopia, Ghana, Rwanda, Senegal, Tanzania, and Uganda.
 The program’s mission is to build, strengthen, and institutionalize capabilities to rapidly respond to crises on the African continent.

 APRRP complements GPOI’s broader capacity building efforts by focusing on developing high demand enabling capabilities (e.g., airlift; command, control, communications, and information systems (C3IS); engineering; logistics; medical; and FPUs) that are persistent shortfalls in UN and regional peace operations and which underpin capacity to deploy a rapid response force.
 Program efforts are designed to be full capability packages, which include equipment, equipment-related training, and training on required skill sets.
 APRRP’s budget is approximately $267,500,000 from Fiscal Years (FY) 2015-2017.
-As program implementation continues, two partners developing rapid deployment capabilities with APRRP assistance already pledged (at the 2017 UN Peacekeeping Defense Ministerial in Vancouver) to elevate engineer and medical units to the UN’s Rapid Deployment Level (RDL).
+As program implementation continues, three partners developing rapid deployment capabilities with APRRP assistance pledged to elevate critical enabling units to the UN’s Rapid Deployment Level (RDL).

-The Security Forces Capacity Building Division (SFCB) manages three key programs: The Global Security Contingency Fund, Global Defense Reform Program, and Security Forces Professionalization Program.
+The Security Forces Capacity Building Division (SFCB) manages three key programs: The Global Security Contingency Fund, Global Defense Reform Program, and Security Force Professionalization Program.

 The Global Security Contingency Fund